ishikawa-group/python_basic_tutorial/function.md

 say_something("hello")
 ```
-* You can set the default value for argument like
+* You can set the default value for arguments like
 ```python {cmd}
 def say_something(s="hello"):
     print(s)